• Home

 We aim to provide open and clear information about waiting times for each of the services you may be waiting to access.

-If you are referred into Core CAMHS for a neurodevelopmental (ND) assessment i.e., for ADHD or Autism, your wait times will be longer than those referred in for mental health conditions due to the current demand.
-The reported wait times below are separated into Core CAMHS appointments (mental health conditions) and ND (ADHD and/or Autism) appointments across the three localities that we serve (Manchester, Trafford, and Salford).
+If you are referred into Core CAMHS for a neurodevelopmental (ND) assessment (i.e., for ADHD or Autism) your wait times will be longer than those referred in for a non-ND condition due to the current demand.
+The reported wait times below are separated into Core CAMHS appointments (non-ND) and ND appointments across the three localities that we serve (Manchester, Trafford, and Salford).

 MFT Core CAMHS Waiting Times (Excluding ND referrals)